Frequently Asked Questions

 - LULAC members are volunteers and a majority of them have full-time jobs or academic careers in addition to the work that they do on behalf of LULAC.
 Our membership base is broad and diverse, with our members ranging from college students to retired adults.
 There isn’t a typical LULAC member, yet the one trait that our members share is their commitment to furthering LULAC’s mission and empowering their local Latino community.

 - LULAC’s primary mission is to work to advance the civil rights of the Hispanic population in the United States.

 9. Does LULAC offer legal advice?

 - If you are seeking legal resources, please download the LULAC Oportunidad App to find important local, legal resources, immigration services, civil rights information, available in partnership with the Immigration Advocates Network and Pro Bono Net.
 You can also contact your nearest LULAC Council.
 They can also offer the best available resources in the local community.
 The LULAC National Office does not employ attorneys as fulltime staff.

 - Weekly LULAC National Update- Current news available by e-mail

 - All for One and One for All book- publication that details the history of LULAC

-- LULAC Fiscal and Membership Office (El Paso, TX) - The LULAC Fiscal and Membership Office manage all LULAC finances and membership applications for the organization.
-They maintain archives for all budgets and expenditures and also deal directly with membership charters.
+- LULAC Membership Office (El Paso, TX) - The LULAC Membership Office manages all the membership applications and also deals directly with membership charters.